Do you prefer to sleep more on the surface of your mattress and feel as if you’re floating just above it?

 Those in the market for a Firm bed now have a dual-sided choice to see what they require to sleep well-supported and comfortable in Plank, a new product from Brooklyn Bedding.

-Side sleepers tend to require extra pressure relief because more of their weight is concentrated on a narrower and curvier expanse of their body (Why?
+Side sleepers usually require extra pressure relief because more of their weight is concentrated on a narrower and curvier expanse of their body (Why?
 Learn more in our side sleepers guide).
-While some heavier and average side sleepers may feel okay, the majority of these sleepers are likely to find Plank too firm.
-If you prefer something softer, you may want to look at Brooklyn’s Bloom Hybrid.
+While some heavier and average side sleepers may feel okay, the majority are likely to find Plank too firm.
+If you prefer something softer, consider Brooklyn’s Bloom Hybrid.

 Most back sleepers who prefer a firmer mattress will appreciate how one side can conform to their lumbar and hold their body in a well-supported cradle.
 If you’re a back sleeper who prefers a more minimal cradling, you can easily flip it over for that experience.

-Stomach sleepers should really appreciate how hard this mattress is because that additional support can help keep their hips, which typically are heavier, level with the rest of their body so that their spine remains aligned (you can find out more in our stomach sleepers guide).
+Stomach sleepers should appreciate how hard this mattress is.
+The additional support should keep their hips, which typically are heavier, level with the rest of their body so that their spine remains aligned (you can find out more in our stomach sleepers guide).
 Those with extra weight in their middle may even prefer the Ultra Firm for its enhanced support.

 There is some bounce to this brand, and the foams are quick to respond to pressure, so combo sleepers shouldn’t have any problem alternating between positions throughout the night.
 However, if you frequently end up on your side, you may find pressure points lead to more waking overnight.

 Plank could be a good fit for heavier couples or pairs who both sleep on their backs or stomachs.
 With good motion isolation, optional cooling, and a slight bounce, this could cater to certain couple’s needs.
 However, if one partner prefers softer beds or is a side sleeper, this likely won’t be the best fit.